 Local authorities have generally tried to protect their spending on adult social care, and the government has put in extra short-term money in recent years.

-The Local Government Association says councils remain under intense financial pressure, particularly since the start of the pandemic.
+The Local Government Association has said councils are under intense financial pressure, particularly since the start of the pandemic.

 4. Fees for care differ across England

 The fees that local authorities pay for care, both in a person's own home or care homes, vary hugely depending on where you live.